DeflatedPickle/pkinter/README.md

 ---

-### Hyperlink
+### pk.Hyperlink

 <a href="http://imgur.com/85BnW98"><img src="http://i.imgur.com/85BnW98.gif" title="Hyperlink" /></a>

-The hyperlink allows you to place a link to a website that'll take the user to that site upon a click.
+The pk.Hyperlink allows you to place a link to a website that'll take the user to that site upon a click.

 ```python
 hyperlink = pk.Hyperlink(parent, link="https://github.com/DeflatedPickle/pkinter")